-Each “tile” on the screen contains key data, which highlight important facets of the deal:
+Each card contains key data, which highlight important facets of the deal:

-Where the deal is running late or is in danger of missing a deadline, the tile is further highlighted with a red border to draw the immediate attention of the loan processor:
+Where the deal is running late or is in danger of missing a deadline, the tile is further highlighted with a red border to draw immediate attention:

 Loan Processing Automation

 Humans are well-suited to performing tasks like strategy, sales and service.
 They’re good at solving problems and unsticking (both important qualities in a great loan processor!).

 But there are some tasks that computers and software can do faster and cheaper than humans: particularly process-driven, data-intensive or repetitive tasks.

 So, in between the loan stages, there are a many tasks that may be completed or augmented by smart software and automation.
 These include: